hyperledger/web3j/docs/source/development.rst

 Building web3j
 --------------

 web3j includes integration tests for running against a live Ethereum client.
 If you do not have a client running, you can exclude their execution as per the below instructions.

-To run a full build including integration tests:
+To run a full build (excluding integration tests):

 .. code-block:: bash

    $ ./gradlew check

-To run excluding integration tests:
+To run the integration tests:

 .. code-block:: bash

-   $ ./gradlew -x integrationTest check
+   $ ./gradlew  -Pintegration-tests=true :integration-tests:test

 Generating documentation